RasaHQ/rasa/README.md

     2. Reminding everyone to go over their issues and PRs and please assign them to the milestone
     3. Reminding everyone of the scheduled date for the release

+#### A day before release day

+1. **Go over the milestone and evaluate the status of any PR merging that's happening.
+Follow up with people on their bugs and fixes.** If the release introduces new bugs or regressions that can't be fixed in time, we should discuss on Slack about this and take a decision to go forward or postpone the release.
+The PR / issue owners are responsible for communicating any issues which might be release relevant.

 #### Release day! 🚀

 1. **At the start of the day, post a small message on slack announcing release day!**.
 Communicate you'll be handling the release, and the time you're aiming to start releasing (again, no later than 4pm, as issues may arise and cause delays)
-2. **Go over the milestone and evaluate the status of any PR merging that's happening.
-Follow up with people on their bugs and fixes.** If the release introduces new bugs or regressions that can't be fixed in time, we should discuss on Slack about this and take a decision to go forward or postpone the release.
-The PR / issue owners are responsible for communicating any issues which might be release relevant.
+2. Make sure the milestone is empty (everything has been either merged or moved to the next milestone)
 3. Once everything in the milestone is taken care of, post a small message on Slack communicating you are about to start the release process (in case anything is missing).
 4. **You may now do the release by following the instructions outlined in the